DHTMLGoodies/ludoDB/README.md

 will then be redirected to router.php with "/Game/1/read" as the $_GET['request'] param.

+###Classes
+This is an overview of the most important PHP classes in ludoDB:

+* LudoDBObject: Abstract base class for LudoDBModel and LudoDBCollection
+* LudoDBModel: Representation of a database table, example: "Game"
+* LudoDBCollection: Collection of rows from database tables, example: "Moves"
+* LudoDBRequestHandler: Class handling POST/GET requests and returning data in JSON format.

+###Public methods
+Here are some of the public methods for LudoDBModel and LudoDBCollection:

+* read - Return database values as array
+* save(array $data) - Saving new data to the database
+* delete - Delete record

+###Protected methods:
+Here are some of the protected methods which is good to know about:

+* setValue($column, $value) - Store internal value
+* getValue($column) - Return column value
+* commit() - Commit changes to the database

 ###JSON config specification.
 This is an example of the available properties for a JSON config file for LudoDBModel and LudoDBCollection classes